Navigating Grief: How to Rebuild Life After Spouse's Death

 In these groups, everyone has experienced what loss feels like because they're living it too—the highs and lows of grieving are familiar terrain here.
 Grief circles also often provide information about resources like trusted therapists who specialize in grief counseling.

 If you’re looking for 1:1 private support instead of a grief circle, I’m Laura Jasen, LPCC, LMHC.
-At Sage & Sunshine Therapy, I help grieving adults find clarity and direction so you can confidently navigate this new life and grieve at your own pace.
+At Sage & Sunshine Therapy, I help adults find clarity and direction through grief counseling so you can confidently navigate this new life and grieve at your own pace.
 Book a free, no-commitment consultation call whenever you’re ready!

 Taking Steps Towards Healing